Sign in to Nexus Sites/Apps from Personal Devices via SSO & Multi Factor Authentication (MFA)

 Alternate: sign-in to Zoom on remote PC (blue bar) & schedule from there.
 Remember video calls will not work there

-Join Microsoft Teams Meeting From Your Personal Device
+Join Microsoft Teams Meeting from Your Personal Device

 1. Copy the Teams 'join' link, minimize remote access